What exactly does the Ombudsman do?

 Explains to clients how department policies, procedures and program rules and regulations work.

 Educates and provides information on how to navigate the local child welfare and social service systems.

 Provides clients with referrals to other resource offices and services in the community.

 The Ombudsman operates under these principles:

 Independence – The Ombudsman reports to the County Manager’s Office and works independent of, but in collaboration, with the Family Services and Social Service departments to resolve cleint issues and complaints.

 Impartiality – The Ombudsman is a neutral fact-finder when reviewing and researching complaints.
 The Ombudsman is not an advocate.
 Findings are reported to clients, and issues and complaints are resolved in a neutral and impartial manner.

 Confidentiality – The Ombudsman does not disclose the identity and other personal information of persons who have filed a complaint without their permission.
 The Ombudsman keeps all information and documents shared by clients confidential.

 The County does not have oversight of Home Owners Associations in unincorporated or incorporated Clark County.
-If you have a question or concern regarding your HOA, please contact the state of Nevada HOA office at (702) 486-4480 for assistance.
+If you have a question or concern regarding your HOA, please contact the state of Nevada HOA office.